Biden and Japan’s Kishida bolster defense ties to counter China

 “There’s clearly a need for a structure that enables the United States and Japan to respond more nimbly, more rapidly, more seamlessly to evolving contingencies,” says Mr. Johnstone, now the Japan Chair at the Center for Strategic and International Studies.

-“Contingencies” is Pentagon speak for possible military run-ins, in this case with China, and there have been questions about whether this week’s big announcements of closer military relationships are more provocative than protective.
+“Contingencies” is Pentagon-speak for possible military run-ins, in this case with China, and there have been questions about whether this week’s big announcements of closer military relationships are more provocative than protective.

 Biden administration officials push back against this notion.
-If the U.S. and Japan aren’t considered close partners who can quickly and effectively work together, it could incentivize China to strike, they argue, much as Russia has done in Ukraine.
+If the U.S. and Japan aren’t considered close partners that can quickly and effectively work together, it could incentivize China to strike, they argue, much as Russia has done in Ukraine.

 Yet it’s clear that the U.S. military presence in Japan continues to be a sensitive subject, analysts say.
 The Pentagon has tried to make U.S. Marines working with Japanese forces in Okinawa more credible, for example, with a plan to give them more and better weapons to use in case of a Chinese attack.

-While this may make sense militarily, given Okinawa’s strategic proximity to the Strait of Taiwan and the South China Sea, it also has the potential to exacerbate tensions with Okinawans who already fear becoming the target of Chinese attacks, Dr. Kavanagh points out along with Kelly Grieco, senior fellow at the Stimson Center, in a piece for Foreign Policy.
+While this may make sense militarily, given Okinawa’s strategic proximity to the Taiwan Strait and the South China Sea, it also has the potential to exacerbate tensions with Okinawans, who already fear becoming the target of Chinese attacks, Dr. Kavanagh points out along with Kelly Grieco, senior fellow at the Stimson Center, in a piece for Foreign Policy.

 This in turn could create an opening, they add, for Chinese disinformation campaigns aimed at sowing discord among Japan’s populace.